harshraj2002/AskMyDoc/README.md

 # AskMyDoc

-- An intelligent Document Q&A Assistant built with LangChain, Ollama (Llama 3.2), and Nomic Embeddings.
+- An intelligent Document QnA Assistant built with LangChain, Ollama (Llama 3.2), and Nomic Embeddings.
 Upload documents and ask questions to get accurate, contextual answers based on the document content.

 ## Features